mg-6502/nextjs-resend-billing-failure/README.md

 This involves loading the file and converting it to base64 so it can be passed to the server from the initial client page.

-This email uses the same Send Email API Route as the Billing Failure Email, and the Route then pulls in the relevant template.
+This email also uses the Send Email API Route, and the Route then pulls in the relevant React Email template.

 ### Email API Route
 Source: `src/app/api/send/route.js`

+When any of the three email forms submits, they POST to this Route.

 This handles the more complex sending logic coming from either the Billing Failure Email or the Regular Email.
-When either of those forms submits, they POST to this Route.

 The Route conditionally checks if an attachment is present for the send before defining emailOptions appropriately.
-It then proceeds to determine which email is being sent based on variables present, calls the appropriate template function, and then finally submits the complete email content to the Resend send API.
+It then proceeds to determine which email is being sent based on variables present, calls the appropriate template function, and then finally submits the complete React Email content to the Resend send API.

+In the event it doesn't find evidence of either React Email, it falls back to the plain html email sending needed for the Basic Send Email.

 ## Resources